Stokes County, North Carolina

 Stokes County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 44,520.
 Its county seat is Danbury.

-Stokes County is included in the Winston-Salem, N.C., Metropolitan Statistical Area, which is also included in the Greensboro-Winston-Salem-High Point, N.C., Combined Statistical Area.
+Stokes County is included in the Winston-Salem, NC, Metropolitan Statistical Area, which is also included in the Greensboro–Winston-Salem–High Point, NC, Combined Statistical Area.

 History

 The county was formed in 1789 from Surry County, and before 1770, it was part of Rowan County.
 It was named for John Stokes, an American Revolutionary War captain severely wounded when British Colonel Banastre Tarleton's cavalry practically destroyed Col. Abraham Buford's Virginia regiment in the Waxhaws region in 1780.
 After the war, Captain Stokes was appointed a judge of the United States district court for North Carolina.
 In 1849 the southern half of Stokes County became Forsyth County.

 Stokes was most heavily settled from 1750 to 1775.
 The Great Wagon Road passed through the eastern portion of the county, and this influenced the pattern of European settlement so that most settlers came from the Virginia Piedmont, and some came from further away in Pennsylvania and other colonies.

+As North Carolina held their Secession Convention in May 1861, John Hill represented Stokes County.
+Unfortunately, while attending the convention in Raleigh, Hill had a stroke and died.
+He is buried in the Old Hill Burying Ground near Germanton.

 During the American Civil War, Moratock Iron Furnace located near Danbury served as a foundry for the Confederate Army.
 It was destroyed in April 1865 when Union cavalry under the command of General George Stoneman conducted extensive raiding through the region.

 Hanging Rock State Park was formed primarily from blocks of land donated in 1936 and contained 6921 acre in 2005.
 Many of the facilities in the park were built by the Civilian Conservation Corps between 1935 and 1942.
-The park is located atop the Sauratown Mountains, and contains a visitor's center, a manmade lake, and plenty of hiking trails, climbing trails, picnic areas, and primitive campgrounds.
+The park is located atop the Sauratown Mountains, and contains a visitor center, a manmade lake, and plenty of hiking trails, climbing trails, picnic areas, and primitive campgrounds.